AlexShem247/wine-origin-classifier/report/report.md

 Interestingly, the results were exactly the same as the TF-IDF Vectorisation alone.
 This suggests that sentiment analysis might not provide much additional value for this particular dataset.

 Upon further inspection, I noticed that most sentiment values were close to 0, indicating that the text was largely neutral.
-For example, the description *"From a site near Annapolis, this wine shows a preponderance of dark grape and cherry flavor interwoven with cinnamon and black peppercorn..."* received a sentiment score of approximately **-0.1**, which is slightly negative.
+For example, the description *"From a site near Annapolis, this wine shows a preponderance of dark grape and cherry flavour interwoven with cinnamon and black peppercorn..."* received a sentiment score of approximately **-0.1**, which is slightly negative.
 I do not think that adds much value to the model's predictive power.

 This suggests that sentiment analysis may not be a particularly useful feature for predicting wine origin in this case, as it doesn't seem to correlate well with the outcome.
 The subjective nature of wine descriptions may lead to inconsistent sentiment scores that don't add significant predictive power to the model.